Download all

 </body>

-</html>The dashboard's Install page has a one-click verifier that loads your SDK, posts a session, and confirms both endpoints answer.
+The dashboard's Install page has a one click verifier that loads your SDK, posts a session then confirms both endpoints answer.
 Run it once before integrating.

 What to read next

-- SDKs — Node, Python, Ruby, Go, PHP wrappers.
+• SDKs covers Node, Python, Ruby, Go plus PHP wrappers.